jftuga/less-Windows/README.md

 ```

 ## Clean Up
-1) Once toy have exited the container, you can now remove the Docker image, which will look something like this, but with different ID numbers:
+1) Once you have exited the container, you can now remove the Docker image, which will look something like this, but with different ID numbers:

 ```
 C:\>docker image rm buildtools2019:latest